Guillain–Barré syndrome: Clinical subtypes

 Other diagnostic entities are often included in the spectrum of Guillain–Barré syndrome.
 Bickerstaff's brainstem encephalitis (BBE), for instance, is part of the group of conditions now regarded as forms of Miller Fisher syndrome (anti-GQ1b antibody syndrome), as well as a related condition labelled "acute ataxic hypersomnolence" where coordination problems and drowsiness are present but no muscle weakness can be detected.
 BBE is characterized by the rapid onset of ophthalmoplegia, ataxia, and disturbance of consciousness, and may be associated with absent or decreased tendon reflexes and as well as Babinski's sign.
 The course of the disease is usually monophasic, but recurrent episodes have been reported.
 MRI abnormalities in the brainstem have been reported in 11%.

 Whether isolated acute sensory loss can be regarded as a form of Guillain–Barré syndrome is a matter of dispute; this is a rare occurrence compared to GBS with muscle weakness but no sensory symptoms.

 Treatment

 Immunotherapy

 Plasmapheresis and intravenous immunoglobulins (IVIG) are the two main immunotherapy treatments for GBS.
 Plasmapheresis attempts to reduce the body's attack on the nervous system by filtering antibodies out of the bloodstream.
 Similarly, administration of IVIG neutralizes harmful antibodies and inflammation.
 These two treatments are equally effective, but a combination of the two is not significantly better than either alone.
 Plasmapheresis speeds recovery when used within four weeks of the onset of symptoms.
 IVIG works as well as plasmapheresis when started within two weeks of the onset of symptoms, and has fewer complications.
 IVIG is usually used first because of its ease of administration and safety; the risks include occasionally causing liver inflammation, or in rare cases, kidney failure.
-Glucocorticoids alone have not been found to be effective in speeding recovery and could potentially delay recovery.
+Glucocorticoids alone are not effective in speeding recovery and could potentially delay recovery.